Balancingrock/VJson/README.md

 - Overloaded assignment operators for readable code.
 - Auto creation of null values for optional items that are nil.
 - Type conflicts can be configured to create fatal errors (is default).
-- Build with Swift 3
+- Build with Swift 4, Xcode 9.3
 - Includes extensive unit tests
 - Use either integrated parser or Apple's NSJSONSerialization parser
 - Builds with SPM (Swift Package Manager)